 9.15.
 Your rights.
-We comply with the Data Protection Act 2018 and its associated regulations which apply the EU General Data Protection Regulation and the EU Law Enforcement Directive in the Isle of Man (“data protection law”).
-To the extent the data protection law applies to you, you have the following rights: the right to be informed; the right of access; the right to rectification; the right to erasure; the right to restrict processing; the right to data portability, the right to object and certain rights in relation to automated decision making and profiling.
+We comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (“data protection law”).
+To the extent the data protection law applies to you, you have the following rights: the right to be informed; the right of access; the right to rectification; the right to erasure; the right to restrict processing; the right to data portability; the right to object and certain rights in relation to automated decision making and profiling.
 Where our lawful basis for processing your personal data is consent, you have the right to withdraw consent.
-You can find out more about your rights on the Information Commissioner’s (IC) website here.
+You can find out more about your rights on the Information Commissioner’s (IC) website at www.inforights.im.

 9.16.
 Supervision (personal data).
 If you have any questions or concerns, or if you want to exercise your legal rights regarding your data, then you should email us at email@example.com (marking your email for the attention of the Data Manager).
 We would ask you to use that address as well should you have a complaint.
 We are supervised by the IC and if you prefer, you can make a complaint to them at any time.

 9.17.
 Failure to provide personal data.
 We may find it hard to advise you if you do not provide us with information we request (which may include personal data).

 10. Insurance and regulation